kwg/sage-method/core/workflows/department-meeting/steps/step-02-discussion-orchestration.md

 [Agent 3 Response with TTS, building on or offering new perspective]

 **Continue Option:**
-"[Agents have contributed their perspectives.
-Ready for more discussion?]
+"[Discussion continues.
+What else would you like to explore?]

-[E] Exit Party Mode - End the collaborative session"
+[E] Adjourn - End the meeting"

 ### 7. Exit Condition Checking